 A test for the ByKolles team almost saw him join the World Endurance Championship for 2017, though he backed out of the drive shortly before the season was due to start.
-Since then however he’s tested a GP3 car, a Formula E car, an LMP2 car and most recently - and most excitingly - an F1 car, when he did a couple of tests for Renault.
+Then he tested a GP3 car, a Formula E car, an LMP2 car and then – most excitingly – an F1 car, when he did a couple of tests for Renault.

 Things went well, although it didn’t end in a race seat with the team, Williams has been showing an awful lot of interest in him and we’re seriously hyped to hear whether he’s going to get the drive next year.